jovibong/Homegrown/vue-project/homegrown/README.md

 # homegrown

+## Dummy Accounts
+### Worker Account
+<b>Username</b>: worker@gmail.com
+<b>Password</b>: 123456

+### Volunteer Account
+<b>Username</b>: volunteer@gmail.com
+<b>Password</b>: 123456

 ## Events Page
 When creating new events, or posting comments, or creating new forums, please wait for awhile to see the results.

+## Chats / Courses page
+When adding events or clicking into the page, please wait for the loading animation to be completed to see the results.

+## Login Issues
+In the event where the page data does not follow the account, when logging out, ensure that the page is hard refreshed to clear cache in local and session storage.

 ## Project setup
 ```